Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Introduction

 where \( \sigma = (\sigma_1, \ldots, \sigma_m): M \to \mathbb{R}^m \). \item For any manifold \( X \) with trivial \( \Gamma \)-action,

 \end{enumerate}

 \end{theoremC}

-Our results collectively demonstrate a persistence and reinterpretation of invariant theoretic structure far beyond the classical reductive framework, revealing a fourfold classification based on the interplay of algebra, analysis, and geometry, and precisely delineating the boundaries of the classical Schwarz Theorem.
+These results suggest that the relationship between algebraic and smooth invariants is more diverse than the one observed in the reductive case.
+The findings presented here lead to a fourfold classification based on the interplay of algebra, analysis, and geometry, delineating the boundaries of the classical Hilbert–Weyl and Schwarz theorems.
+This framework, discussed in detail in Section 6, provides a basis for investigating invariant theory in other non-reductive settings.

-\section{Background: The Lorentz group and its discrete subgroups}
+\section{Preliminaries: The Lorentz group and its discrete subgroups}